mizrael/davidguida.net/src/_posts/2019-09-05-remember-kids-dbcontext-is-not-threadsafe.md

 It is removing the old models and replacing them with new data.
 Plain and simple.
 Everything is also wrapped in a transaction.

-So where&#8217;s the problem?
+So where's the problem?
 Apparently, combining the two operations may lead to unexpected results, like bad data being persisted.
 Or not persisted at all.

 This fixed the issue:<figure class="wp-block-embed">